 For aquatic species, the results of the sediment transport model indicated that the large sediment "wedge" located behind the dam would not scour or erode under normal flows.
 However, the small amount of sediment immediately upstream of the dam would be released when the gate is opened.
 The sediment transport study indicated a scour depth of 1.9 feet.
-Similar to Alternative B1, because of the potential presence of species of concern in the tailwater area, and the potential for limited transport and deposition of sediments during the initial gate opening process, TVA has determined the proposed actions "May Affect, Not Likely to Adversely Affect" federally protected mussel species.
-This determination is pending consultation with the USFWS.
+Similar to Alternative B1, because of the potential presence of species of concern in the tailwater area, and the potential for limited transport and deposition of sediments during the initial gate opening process, TVA initially determined the proposed actions "May Affect, Not Likely to Adversely Affect" federally protected mussel species.
+However, TVA has subsequently reviewed the results of the sediment transport model and has determined that there would be no effect on federally listed mussels or critical habitat in the Nolichucky River.
+The USFWS reviewed the sediment transport modeling report and agreed with TVA's determination.